Amber-Patricia-Lee/US-migration-policy/README.md

 # Exploratory data analysis of United States migration policy
 This exploratory data analysis uses the database [Determinants of Migration Policy (DEMIG)](https://www.migrationinstitute.org/data/demig-data/demig-c2c-data) compiled by the [International Migration Institute](https://www.migrationinstitute.org/).
-This analysis was conducted from July to August 2019 as part of a policy internship at the organization [Only Through Us](https://www.onlythroughus.org/)).
+This analysis was conducted from July to August 2019 as part of a policy internship at the organization [Only Through Us](https://www.onlythroughus.org/) (although I completed the documentation for this project on Github in Janaury 2020).
+This was an self-led project informed by [R for Data Science](https://r4ds.had.co.nz/) and [An Introduction to Statistical Learning](http://faculty.marshall.usc.edu/gareth-james/ISL/).
+This project is primarily interested by contemporary trends, so considered only US policies from 1950 onwards in the DEMIG data set.

-# Author
-Amber Lee